TuserSheikh/library-api-express/README.md

   - title - string
   - author - string
   - path - string [image url of book cover]
-  - borrow - array [userId's array that how many users borrow a book]
+  - borrow - array [array of {userId, date} that how many users borrow a book and borrowing time]
   - qty - number [total copy of that book]

 <br>